`homeboy self`

 • identity — report the active binary build identity without external probes

-• doctor — report one authoritative binary/runtime view across the controller and every configured runner
+• doctor — report one authoritative binary/runtime view, command-surface drift checks, and host resource pressure

 • cleanup-runtime-tmp — plan or delete orphaned Homeboy runtime temp entries